pjbaudin/RepData_PeerAssessment1/PA1_template.md

 At this point, the dataset is ready for further analysis.

-## Computation 1 - Mean total number of steps per day
+## Computation 1 - Mean total number of steps taken each day

 For this part of the assignment, we ignore the missing values in the dataset.